elysemontano/elyse-lecture-notes/react/react-events-inputs-notes.md

         - Big data is able to analyze what you click, how often you click, where you click, what you look at, and how you interact with those things.

-        -While onclick is often used for button click events, we are going to talk about onChange which is used to capture text in an input field.
+        -While onclick is often used for button click events, we are going to talk about another type of event called onChange which is used to capture text in an input field.
 Inputs are an HMTL/JSX tag

         * Google "JavaScript inputs", select "HTML Input Types - W3Schools"